By: Betty Assapimonwait

 Humana South Florida Medicare President

-Which plans will cover my prescription drugs?
-Original Medicare does not cover most prescription drugs.
-Many Medicare Advantage plans include prescription drug coverage, or you can sign up for a Part D Prescription Drug Plan separately.
-A licensed agent can look up the medications you would like covered and help you estimate what the cost of each drug would be on a plan.
+l Are my prescription drugs covered?
+Although Original Medicare does not cover most prescription drugs, many Medicare Advantage plans include prescription drug coverage, or you can sign up for a Part D Prescription Drug Plan separately.
+A licensed sales agent can look up the medications you would like covered and help you estimate what the cost of each drug would be on a plan.

-Are there new, innovative benefits I should consider?
+l What new, innovative benefits are available?
 Beyond vision, hearing and dental coverage, if you aim to become healthier, look for fitness program benefits as many Medicare Advantage plans offer a gym membership.
-If you travel or appreciate technology, virtual doctors are helpful services when you can’t see a doctor right away.
+If you travel or appreciate technology, virtual doctor visits are helpful when you can’t see a doctor right away.
 Most Medicare Advantage plans now offer transportation to doctor appointments and the gym, when a fitness center membership is offered as a plan benefit.

-Do I need to sign up for Medicare Parts A and B if I’m still working?
-If you or your spouse have health insurance from an employer, you can delay enrolling in Medicare until the employment or the coverage stops.
-At that point, you’re entitled to a special enrollment period of up to eight months to sign up for Medicare without incurring any late penalties.
+l What if I’m still working?
+If you or your spouse have health insurance from an employer, you may be able to delay enrolling in Medicare until the employment or the coverage stops.
+At that point, you would be entitled to a special enrollment period of up to eight months to sign up for Medicare without incurring any late penalties.
 Talk with your employer to find out how your coverage works with Medicare.

 While the clock is ticking until the Dec.
 7 Medicare annual enrollment deadline, remember you’re not alone.
 Take advantage of resources including licensed sales agents and websites such as medicare.gov.
 You can also call 1-800-MEDICARE (1-800-633-4227) (or TTY: 1-877-486-2048) 24 hours a day, seven days a week.